jbruchanov/KoStra/README.md

 #### Defaults

 Any mentioning of **defaults**, it's meant a set of following functions to work more easily with kostra resources.
+They are not part of kostra-common library.
-In your project/module you should prefer using defaults (or define your own similar structure what helps your use case) to prevent any misuse of
-`KQualifiers` origin and resource keys/dbs in a multimodule setup.
-They are automatically referencing correct `Resources` object and `KQualifiers` provider.<br/>
+The defaults are created based on `kostra.resourcesDefaults` and referencing created `Resources` object.
+In your project/module you should prefer using defaults
+(or define your own similar structure what helps your use case) to prevent any misuse of `KQualifiers` origin and resource keys/dbs in a multi module setup.<br/>
-Based on your current use case, you can have generated from `None`, to `All` variants via KGP `kostra.resourcesDefaults`.
-Signature is same for default & compose, annotated using `@Composable` if necessary
+Based on your current use case, you can have generated from `None`, to `All`.
+Signature is same for default & compose, annotated using `@Composable` if necessary.

 ```kotlin
 //common